Be Street Legal

 WHAT IS AN “APPROVED HEADLIGHT”

 In all European countries, plus a number of other countries (Japan, Australia etc), it is a requirement that any additional lamps are “approved headlights”.
 Automotive headlamps are approved to UNECE regulation 112 or 113, which is a comprehensive test of the product, including such tests as lens scratch resistance, on/off switching, thermal endurance etc. If the lamp passes the tests, the lamp becomes certified and the manufacturer is permitted to add an E-mark to the lens of the product.
 The E-mark is a printed or moulded letter E encirculed and added to the product with a number to indicate where the approval tests were carried out.
-In the case of the Lazer ST and RS products, these have been approved in the UK, so they have an E11 symbol, where the 11 indicates the UK testing.
+In the case of the Lazer Triple-R and RS products, these have been approved in the UK, so they have an E11 symbol, where the 11 indicates the UK testing.
+For the ST products the code is E9, symbolising approval in Spain.
 This country code is only an indication of the test location; once approval is granted, the approval is valid in every country signed up to the E-mark system.
 Click here for a full list of the signatories to this system.

 Every approved headlight is given a “reference mark” relating to the maximum peak intensity of light coming from the unit, at a distance of 25 metres.
 Some countries require that the maximum reference mark allowed for road use is 100.
 So, if the vehicles normal headlights have a reference of 20 each, then the driver should only fit an additional 4 lights, which might each have a reference mark of 15.
-The Lazer ST/RS products spread the light widely to ensure that they have a relatively low peak intensity figure, but the huge amount of light generated by the products are spread over a wide area, in a homogenous and smooth light pattern.
+The Lazer products spread or focus the light differently, but the relatively low peak intensity figure of the ST and RS products in particular, is made possible by the huge amount of light generated by these products being spread over a wide area, in a homogenous and smooth light pattern.

 Positioning the lights up high can be a real benefit in terms of reducing the amount of shadow cast by bumps in the ground, due to the driver’s eye line being below that of the beam of light.
 In Europe, it’s required to mount the lights no higher than 4 metres.
 Where a Daytime Running Lights and Position lights are used (such as the Lazer RS product range), there are more specific mounting requirements.
 Please consult our Fitting Instructions sheet for locations of the lamps.
 There may also be regional requirements for deactivating the standard vehicle position lights where supplementary position lights are used.